Advice - general / Commissions and contracts

 - When is the deadline?

-- In what form must the work be delivered - by email, on disk, or even hard copy?
-What file format does the client want - plain text, Word, RTF or TIFF, JPEG?
+- In what form must the work be delivered - by email, or even hard copy?
+What file format does the client want - plain text, Word, TIFF, JPEG or RAW?

 - What rights are you licensing, for how much?